iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/consensus/preliminaries.md

 #### Reality

-A maximal branch is called a _reality_.
+A maximal branch is called a reality.
 In other words, for a reality, there is no larger branch containing this reality.

 There is an exponential number of realities in the number of conflicts.
-However, every node at any moment can find its unique _preferred_ reality by following the [algorithm](relevant-algorithms.md#algorithm-to-compute-the-preferred-reality).
+However, every node at any moment can find its unique preferred reality by following the [algorithm](relevant-algorithms.md#algorithm-to-compute-the-preferred-reality).
 This algorithm is practical as it has quadratic complexity in the number of conflicts.

 The preferred reality represents the complete set of conflicts supported by a node.
 In principle, when choosing between two conflicting transactions, a node supports the one that has received more votes from the committee, i.e., validation blocks with more voting weight voted for that transaction.